 How to keep fruit fresher longer

-- While it may seem like a time-saver to wash fruit before refrigerating it, this is in general not a good idea.
-Rinsing or washing fruit adds extra moisture and can make fruit decay more quickly.
+- While washing fruit before refrigerating it may seem like a time-saver, this is generally not a good idea.
+Rinsing or washing fruit adds extra moisture and can make it decay more quickly.

 5. Storing Vegetables